scloud19/SECipedia/Node/streams.md

 									 child.unref();
 									 	// The process will not stay running in the background after the parent exits unless it is provided with a stdio config that is not connectioned to the parent.
 If the parent's stdio is inherited, the child will remain attached to the controlling terminal.

+									options.stdio
+										Utilized to specify the communications between a parent and child process

+										A 3 member array where each index corresponds to an file descriptor in the child.
+											[stdin, stdout, stderr]
+												In each of the above indexes, you can attach the following strings/objects from below.

+											'Pipe'
+												Create a pipe between the child process and the parent process.

+												This is the default value

+												 The parent end of the pipe is exposed to the parent as a property on the child_process object as ChildProcess.stdio[fd].
+Pipes created for fds 0 - 2 are also available as ChildProcess.stdin, ChildProcess.stdout and ChildProcess.stderr, respectively.

+											'ipc'
+												Inter process communication

+												Create an IPC channel for passing messages/file descriptors between parent and child.
+A ChildProcess may have at most one IPC stdio file descriptor.
+Setting this option enables the ChildProcess.send() method.
+If the child writes JSON messages to this file descriptor, then this will trigger ChildProcess.on('message').
+If the child is an Node.js program, then the presence of an IPC channel will enable process.send() and process.on('message').

+											'ignore'
+												Do not set this file descriptor in the child.

+												Node will always open fd 0 - 2 for the processes it spawns.
+When any of these is ignored Node.js will open /dev/null and attach it to the child's fd.

+											Stream obj
+												Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process

+											Positive INT
+												The integer value is interpreted as a file descriptor that is is currently open in the parent process.
+It is shared with the child process, similar to how Stream objects can be shared.

+											null, undefined
+												Use the default value (aka 'pipe')

+											EX:
+												var spawn = require('child_process').spawn;

+												// Child will use parent's stdios
+												spawn('prg', [], { stdio: 'inherit' });

+												// Spawn child sharing only stderr
+												spawn('prg', [], { stdio: ['pipe', 'pipe', process.stderr] });

+												// Open an extra fd=4, to interact with programs present a
+												// startd-style interface.
+												spawn('prg', [], { stdio: ['pipe', null, null, null, 'pipe'] });

+						Ex:
+							var spawn = require('child_process').spawn,
+							    grep  = spawn('grep', ['ssh']);

+							grep.on('close', function (code, signal) {
+							  console.log('child process terminated due to receipt of signal ' + signal);
+							});

+							// send SIGHUP to process
+							grep.kill('SIGHUP');

 							Example: A very elaborate way to run 'ps ax | grep ssh'